TynanSylvester/TyD/Proposal - patches.md

     # Select all root nodes named Goblin, then filter them down to those with a child named 'id' with value 'Shaman'
     @Goblin & @id=Shaman

-    # Select all children of root nodes named Goblin which have the string value "blue"
-    @Goblin / @.=blue

     # Select all root nodes with a child named 'attitude' with value 'enemy'
     @attitude=enemy

+    # Select all children of root nodes which are named 'attitude' with value 'enemy'.
+    @* / attitude & @.*=enemy

+    # Select all children of root nodes named Goblin which have the value 'blue'
+    @Goblin / @.*=blue

     # Select all root nodes named Goblin, and with a child named 'warCry' with string value 'Attack!'
     @Goblin & @warCry="Attack!"